JAKESNAKE523/CCSRobotics/Documentation/basic-docs.md

  ## Programming
  I'll split the programming into two parts.
 The first includes C and JavaScript which are your traditional programming languages.
 The second includes CSS and HTML which are not your traditional langauges.
 They aren't actually even programming langauges.
  ### C and Javascript
+ These are traditional programming languages.
+RobotC  is a version of C that is used when programming the Robot's joystick.
+It uses the same syntax as normal C for the most part.
+ JavaScript is used for the website and is usually easier to learn.
+It can make the website do more complex things that can't be accomplished by just HTML and CSS.
+However, using to mmuch javascript can bog a website down and cause slow load times because JavaScript files are bigger usually.
+If you can do it in HTML and CSS it is better that way, if not though, JavaScript is the way to go.
  ### CSS and HTML
  As mentioned before, these are not actually programming languages but scripting languages instead.
 They just dictate the structure and look of websites.
  ## Markdown